cannawen/discord-moderator/README.md

 - Keywords `No thank you`, `No thanks`, `Disallow`, `No` does not move them

 ### In-House

+Spllitting in-house teams temporarily broken due to bot only listening to Teazy or Canna

 - `Start in house` or `Should I stay or should I go` enters in-house splitting mode
   - When members say `Radiant` or `Dire` they get moved to the appropriate voice channel